The Great Lillian Hall: Production

 The film was originally announced in 2021 under the title Places, Please with Meryl Streep attached in the lead role.
 Filming would take place in New York City.
-Production ended up starting in May 2023 in Georgia with a cast led by Jessica Lange, Kathy Bates and Lily Rabe and wrapped at the end of June 2023.
+Production ended up starting in May 2023 in Atlanta and Marietta, Georgia, with a cast led by Jessica Lange, Kathy Bates and Lily Rabe, and wrapped at the end of June 2023.
 It is a Crazy Legs Features production.

 It was announced in May 2024 that the film, now called The Great Lillian Hall, was set to air on HBO and the main cast also included Jesse Williams and Pierce Brosnan.